About Boolder

 The richness of the forest remained however intimidating: more than 200 sectors, several tens of thousands of boulders, and hundreds of circuits for all levels.
 How to find your way around?

-Nicolas then decided to map the forest in detail for nearly 2 years and create a simple and modern guidebook.
+Nicolas then decided to map the forest in detail for nearly 2 years and create a modern guidebook.
 In 2023, Boolder launched as a free app on iPhone and Android.

 Frequently asked questions